The Anti-Logic Primer™

 Go ahead and take on several tasks.
 After all, doing a little bit of everything is still productive, plus it allows you to make progress on several fronts.
 Right?

-If it takes you 1 hour to paint a room, and you have 5 rooms to paint, you cannot multi-task and paint all 5 rooms in 1 hour, or 3 hours, nor even in 4.5 hours.
+If it takes you 1 hour to paint a room, and you have 5 rooms to paint, you cannot multi-task and paint all 5 rooms in 1 hour, or 3 hours, or even in 4.5 hours.
 One way or another, it's going to take you 5 hours to do the job (ignoring any possible benefit of process improvements).
 Ask yourself, how can multitasking a group of tasks really be all that different?

 Interruptions are a way of life today, and it can be truly difficult or even impossible to completely finish one task properly, before going on to the next.
 If anything, some controls might have to be applied to ensure that some work is actually getting done at all.